SMB Connector

 Specifies whether to connect by specifying a file server host or a Windows domain.

-Choosing File server specifies that a direct connection shall be made to access a file share on a specific file server.
-A file server is any machine that runs an SMB service, such as those provided by Windows Server and Samba.
-For example, this mode is similar to connecting to \\server.company.com\marketing using the Windows Explorer, which makes a direct connection to the SMB service running on server.company.com.
+• File server: Connect directly to a file share on a specific file server.
+A file server is any machine that runs an SMB service, such as Windows Server or Samba.
+For example, this is similar to connecting to \\server.company.com\marketing using Windows Explorer.

-Choosing Domain specifies that a connection shall be made to access a file share in a Windows Active Directory domain.
-For example, this mode is similar to connecting to \\company.com\marketing using the Windows Explorer, which first locates and then connects to an SMB service that provides the marketing file share (or DFS namespace) for the Windows domain company.com.
+• Domain: Connect to a file share in a Windows Active Directory domain.
+For example, this is similar to connecting to \\company.com\marketing using Windows Explorer, which first locates and then connects to an SMB service that provides the file share or DFS namespace for the domain.

 Host